maximgv3/WMS/README.md

 ## Demo Notes

-- In the mock service, user `666` is used to test the task fetching error state.
+- The mock service includes a test user ID for checking the task fetching error state.
-- In the Picking ViewModel, code `666` is used as a dev shortcut: it marks all items as collected.
 - Receiving, Putaway, Inventory, and other warehouse operations are planned as future modules.

 ## Future Improvements

-- Add unit tests for `PickingTaskViewModel`.
+- Expand test coverage for picking business logic and scanner-related edge cases.
 - Add an explicit empty task state.
-- Replace dev shortcuts with a dedicated debug/demo mode.
 - Add a camera switcher for 0.5x / 1x camera modes.
 - Add UI handling for denied/restricted camera permissions.